Peter Mark Richman

 Peter Mark Richman (born Marvin Jack Richman; April 16, 1927 – January 14, 2021) was an American actor in films and on television, who was for many years credited as Mark Richman.
 He appeared in about 30 films and 130 television series from the 1950s until his retirement in 2011.

 Career

 Films

 Making his feature film debut in William Wyler's 1956 film Friendly Persuasion, Richman was, by that time, a regularly employed television actor, as well as a member of New York's Actors Studio, a resource of which he would avail himself frequently until moving to Los Angeles in 1961.
-He played Nicholas "Nick" Cain in the 1961 films The Murder Men and The Crimebusters.
-He reprised his role as Nicholas Cain in the television series Cain's Hundred.
+He played Nicholas "Nick" Cain in the 1961 films The Murder Men and The Crimebusters, which were feature film compilations of episodes from his television series Cain's Hundred.
 His other films include Friday the 13th Part VIII: Jason Takes Manhattan (1989), and Vic (2005).
 His last film credits were Mysteria and After the Wizard, both released in 2011.
 Richman sat on the board of trustees of the Motion Picture and Television Fund.